rackerlabs/ebs_snapper/README.md

 The first time you run deploy, this will only create the stack in CloudFormation.
 After the first time, run this again to publish new versions of the tool to an account, as new versions are released.

-If you need to manually install this software, you may follow these steps.
+If you need to manually install this software, you may follow these steps:

 1. Create an S3 bucket in "US General" / "us-east-1" and name it `ebs-snapper-<FAWS_ACCOUNT_ID>`
 1. Run lambda-uploader to build an ebs_snapper.zip file: